Diagnosis of Breast Cancer

 - Surgical biopsy —During a surgical biopsy, all or part of a breast lump is removed for lab examination.
-An incisional biopsy removes a small portion of a large lump, while an excisional biopsy removes the entire lump (usually small).
+An incisional biopsy removes a small portion of a large lump, while an excisional biopsy removes the entire lump (usually a small one).

 - CT scan of the chest and abdomen

-- PET/CT—to help detect distant spread of tumor, especially for locally advanced disease
+- Positron emission tomography–CT (PET/CT) —to help detect distant spread of tumor, especially for locally advanced disease

-- Stage 0—Called "in situ" (within the site of origin), the cancer remains in the breast and has not spread.
+- Stage 0—Called in situ, meaning within the site of origin, the cancer remains in the breast and has not spread.